-Responses to the measures were coded as in study 6 and were highly correlated (r = .88; p < .001), so we computed a distress variable by averaging responses.
-Figure 4B shows mean distress rating by justification and medication type.
-The results show a main effect of medication type (F(1,233) = 18.9, p < .001, $\eta^2 = .08$), in which participants were more distressed at the suggested price increase for the cholesterol drug than for the antiwrinkle drug.
-There was also a main effect of relational frame (F(1, 233) = 4.9, p) $< .05; \eta^2 = .02)$, indicating that respondents were more distressed by market-pricing justifications than communalsharing justifications.
-Consistent with our predictions, the main effects were qualified by a relational frame by drugtype interaction in which the communal-sharing justification reduced discomfort for the cholesterol drug ($M{\rm MP}=4.53$ vs. $M{CS} = 3.47$; t(125) = 3.0, p < .05; d = .70) but not for the antiwrinkle drug ($M{MP} = 3.0 \text{ vs. } M{CS} = 32.95; t(109)$ = .3; NS).
-Regardless of how the price increase was justified for the antiwrinkle drug, participants experienced identical levels of distress.
+Responses to the measures were coded as in Study 6 and were highly correlated (r = .88; p < .001), so we computed a distress variable by averaging responses.
+Panel B of Figure 4 shows mean distress rating by justification and medication type.
+The results show a main effect of medication type, (F(1,233) = 18.9, p < .001, $\eta^2 = .08$), in which participants were more distressed at the suggested price increase for the cholesterol drug than for the anti-wrinkle drug.
+There was also a main effect of relational frame, (F(1,233) = 4.9, p < .05; $\eta^2 = .02$), indicating that respondents were more distressed by market-pricing justifications than communal-sharing justifications.
+Consistent with our predictions, the main effects were qualified by a relational frame by drug type interaction in which the communal-sharing justification reduced discomfort for the cholesterol drug ($M{\rm MP} = 4.53$ vs. $M{\rm CS} = 3.47$; t(125) = 3.0, p < .05; d = .70) but not for the anti-wrinkle drug ($M{\rm MP} = 3.0$ vs. $M{\rm CS} = 32.95$; t(109) = .3; n.s.).
+Regardless of how the price increase was justified for the anti-wrinkle drug, participants experienced identical levels of distress.

-Communal-sharing justifications do not reduce distress for just any drug-consumers need to believe the drug is truly essential.
+Communal-sharing justifications do not reduce distress for just any drug - consumers need to believe the drug is truly essential.
 Relative to a market-pricing justification, the communal-sharing justification assuaged consumer distress due to a price increase of a lifesaving drug but had no effect over the same price increase on a cosmetic drug.